moves-rwth/attestor/README.md

 - Christina Jansen, Thomas Noll: [Generating Abstract Graph-Based Procedure Summaries for Pointer Programs][10].
 ICGT 2014: 49-64

-## Examples and Benchmarks

-There is a [separate repository][2] that collects benchmarks and example programs that have been successfully analyzed.
-Each benchmark can be executed individually using maven.

 [1]: https://moves-rwth.github.io/attestor/doc/
 [2]: https://github.com/moves-rwth/attestor-examples